-- Technology addiction creates disconnect between human beings.
-Many people who are addicted to technology find face-to-face interactions awkward, embarrassing or uncomfortable.
+- Technology addiction creates a disconnect between human beings.
+Many people addicted to technology find face-to-face interactions awkward, embarrassing or uncomfortable.

 - Technology addiction eats up time that could be spent on other things, such as time with loved ones, chores, hobbies, schoolwork, etc. This waste of productivity becomes noticeable as weeks and months pass.

 - Technology addiction can lead to job loss.
-If a worker is unable to concentrate on their job, they may face unemployment.
+If a worker cannot concentrate on their job, they may face unemployment.

 - Technology addiction can lead to distraction.
-Most people have heard of individuals walking into walls, poles and even mall fountains while they are focused on their technological devices.
+Most people have heard of individuals walking into walls, poles, and even mall fountains while focused on their technological devices.

 - Technology addiction can be fatal.
-Fatalities associated with phenomenon such as texting or emailing while driving are well-documented.
+Fatalities associated with a phenomenon such as texting or emailing while driving is well-documented.
 If the technology addict is not killed, they may kill another person, leading to jail time.

 - Technology addiction can stunt learning and achievement in children.
-Kids who are constantly playing games on their technological devices are likely to have poor grades in school, especially over time.
+Kids who constantly play games on their technological devices are likely to have poor grades in school, especially over time.

 - Technology addiction creates a sense of false urgency and the need for immediate gratification.
 In turn, this makes dealing with relationships and events — most of which involve delayed gratification — difficult.

 - Technology addiction can lead to lying.
-Technology addicts can become hackers, or they may begin to engage in illegal activities, including downloading pirated music or videos.
+Technology addicts can become hackers or begin to engage in illegal activities, including downloading pirated music or videos.
 Those with a desire to engage in online porn watching may hide their desires from friends and family, leading to further deception.

 - Technology addiction can be a precursor to negative emotions such as anger and depression.
 If the addict is unable to be near technology, they could even become suicidal or suffer from panic attacks.

 - Technology addiction can lead to obesity, which can lead to diabetes.
-Technology usage is typically sedentary, and can contribute to unhealthy eating habits as well as a lack of motivation to exercise.
+Technology usage is typically sedentary, contributing to unhealthy eating habits and a lack of motivation to exercise.

-- Technology addiction can give fuel to insomnia.
+- Technology addiction can fuel insomnia.
 Some addicts will spend very little time sleeping, allowing them to be on their computers and mobile devices more frequently.

 - Technology addiction may increase episodes of headaches, including migraines.
-Staring at a computer screen or mobile device screen for long periods of time causes eye fatigue, which is a cause of headaches.
-Eye fatigue can eventually become eye strain and necessitate the need for glasses, or for a stronger glasses prescription.
+Staring at a computer or mobile device screen for long periods causes eye fatigue, which is a cause of headaches.
+Eye fatigue can eventually become eye strain and necessitate the need for glasses or a stronger glasses prescription.

-- Technology addiction can lead to decreased focus on hygiene.
-Addicts may stop showering or taking care of basic hygiene so they can spend more time with their technological equipment.
+- Technology addiction can lead to a decreased focus on hygiene.
+Addicts may stop showering or taking care of basic hygiene to spend more time with their technological equipment.

-It’s easy to see how technology addiction’s effects can be devastating to both the addict and those around them.
+It’s easy to see how technology addiction’s effects can devastate the addict and those around them.
 Fortunately, there is treatment available for technology addicts who are ready to move past their addictions.

-There are numerous steps that are frequently used to treat technology addiction.
+Numerous steps are frequently taken to treat technology addiction.
 Some of the more popular ones include the following:

 - Complete removal from all technologies.
 This may not be possible, as in the case of someone who works in an IT department.
 However, to the extent that technology can be removed from the addict’s life, it should be.
 This should not be done without the supervision of a therapist, as withdrawal symptoms can be intense, especially for technology addicts who have been addicted for a long time.

 - Getting rid of all or most technological equipment.
-Another way to reduce the visual triggers that can lead to technology addiction is to remove the equipment.
-Selling off equipment can be a way to help pay for treatment, or to gain extra money to spend on other things, such as non-technology rewards.
+Another way to reduce the visual triggers leading to technology addiction is to remove the equipment.
+Selling off equipment can be a way to help pay for treatment or to gain extra money to spend on other things, such as non-technology rewards.

 - Substituting healthy behaviors for technology addiction behaviors.
-For instance, an addict may choose to take up gardening or rock climbing, both of which are activities that do not use technology.
-Substitutions can be a remarkably successful way to reframe the way our minds work and to stimulate the pleasure centers of our brain in a positive sense.
+For instance, an addict may choose to take up gardening or rock climbing, which are activities that do not use technology.
+Substitutions can be a remarkably successful way to reframe how our minds work and stimulate the pleasure centers of our brains in a positive sense.

 - Having a relapse plan.
 What happens if an addict relapses?
 What are the first steps to take after giving in to the desire to use technology to excess?
 This should always be part of the treatment plan.
 By outlining exactly what to do should a relapse occur, the addict will feel more empowered to take steps after a relapse.

-When you’re ready to get treatment, there’s really no need to wait to get better.
-The faster you get assistance in dealing with your technology addiction, the faster you can overcome it.
-Remember this will be good for everyone in your life, not just you.
+When you’re ready to get treatment, there’s no need to wait to get better.
+The faster you get assistance dealing with your technology addiction, the quicker you can overcome it.
+Remember, this will be good for everyone in your life, not just you.

 Paying for Technology Addiction Treatment

-Though technology addiction may not be covered by your insurance carrier, the therapy associated with overcoming any addiction could be.
-As you begin getting help for technology addiction, it’s worth making a few phone calls to your insurance provider.
-You may discover you can get some or all of your therapy sessions covered, or at least partially covered.
-Don’t forget most therapists will accept credit cards for co-pays, too.
+Though your insurance carrier may not cover technology addiction, the therapy associated with overcoming any addiction could be.
+As you begin getting help for technology addiction, making a few phone calls to your insurance provider is worth it.
+You may discover you can get some or all of your therapy sessions covered or at least partially covered.
+Don’t forget that most therapists will also accept credit cards for co-pays.
 This allows you to stretch out your payments over a period of time, which may be more feasible.

-If you’re not certain how to talk to your insurance representative, ask your intended therapist or inpatient center for help.
-They’ll be able to tell you whether they have dealt with your insurance before, and how other technology addicts have been able to afford the treatment they require.
+If you’re unsure how to talk to your insurance representative, ask your intended therapist or inpatient center for help.
+They’ll be able to tell you whether they have dealt with your insurance before and how other technology addicts have been able to afford the treatment they require.

 Prevention of Technology Addiction

-Knowing technology addiction is a real issue in our country, how can we all help future generations avoid becoming technology addicts?
-There are plenty of ways, and some are quite simple:
+Knowing technology addiction is a real issue in our country, how can we help future generations avoid becoming technology addicts?
+There are plenty of ways, and some are pretty simple:

 - Don’t allow children to spend hours on their technological devices.
 Be very specific and limit their exposure.

-- Stop using technology when you’re around your kids, except when it’s necessary.
+- Stop using technology when you’re around your kids, except when necessary.

-- Have times when you go out of the house without any kind of technology.
+- Have times when you leave the house without any technology.
 Consider these “unplugged” moments.

-- Turn your cell phone off occasionally, such as when you’re with your family at a restaurant or enjoying a vacation.
+- Turn your cell phone off occasionally, such as with your family at a restaurant or enjoying a vacation.

 - Take a trip somewhere you cannot use your technology.
-This will force you to focus your attentions elsewhere.
+This will force you to focus your attention elsewhere.

 - Avoid your technology addiction triggers, such as aimlessly surfing the Internet instead of doing other work.